ymadoff/ryba/hue/install.coffee.md

 # be deployed on all the master and worker nodes.
 This is currently achieved through
 # the configuration picked up by the "ryba/hadoop/core" module.

-#     module.exports.push name: 'Hue # Core', handler: ->
+#     module.exports.push header: 'Hue # Core', handler: ->
 #       {hadoop_conf_dir} = @config.ryba
 #       @hconfigure
 #         destination: "#{hadoop_conf_dir}/core-site.xml"